Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Abstract

 \section{Abstract}

-Unlearning techniques are proposed to prevent third parties from exploiting unauthorized data, which generate unlearnable samples by adding imperceptible perturbations to data for public publishing.
-These unlearnable samples effectively misguide model training to learn perturbation features but ignore image semantic features.
-We make the in-depth analysis and observe that models can learn both image features and perturbation features of unlearnable samples at an early stage, but rapidly go to the overfitting stage since the shallow layers tend to overfit on perturbation features and make models fall into overfitting quickly.
-Based on the observations, we propose \textit{Progressive Staged Training} to effectively prevent models from overfitting in learning perturbation features.
+Unlearnable examples are proposed to prevent third parties from exploiting unauthorized data, which generates unlearnable examples by adding imperceptible perturbations to public publishing data.
+These unlearnable examples proficiently misdirect the model training process, leading it to focus on learning perturbation features while neglecting the semantic features of the image.
+In this paper, we make an in-depth analysis and observe that models can learn both image features and perturbation features of unlearnable examples at an early training stage, but are rapidly trapped in perturbation features learning since the shallow layers tend to learn on perturbation features and propagate harmful activations to deeper layers.
+Based on the observations, we propose \textit{Progressive Staged Training}, a self-adaptive training framework specially designed to break unlearnable examples.
+The proposed framework effectively prevents models from becoming trapped in learning perturbation features.
 We evaluated our method on multiple model architectures over diverse datasets, e.g., CIFAR-10, CIFAR-100, and ImageNet-mini.
-Our method circumvents the unlearnability of all state-of-the-art methods in the literature and provides a reliable baseline for further evaluation of unlearnable techniques.
-The code is available at \url{https://github.com/CherryBlueberry/ST}.
+Our method circumvents the unlearnability of all state-of-the-art methods in the literature, revealing that existing unlearnable examples give a false sense of privacy protection and provide a reliable baseline for further evaluation of unlearnable techniques.